Ustaše Youth: Background

 Youth groups were a major stronghold of radical Croatian nationalism in interwar Yugoslavia.
 Many short-lived militant youth organizations were formed in the 1920s, most of which disappeared quickly or were banned by the authorities because of their violent actions.
 The two largest youth organizations were the Croatian National Youth, founded in the spring of 1921 and intended for middle-class youths, and the Croatian Labor Youth, which aimed to prevent working-class youths from joining socialist organizations.
 After these two were outlawed, two more were founded: the Croatian Right Republican Youth led by Branimir Jelić and the Croatian Right Labor Youth, led by Marko Hranilović and Matija Soldin, who were both later executed on charges of terrorism.

 The Ustaše movement was established in 1930 by Ante Pavelić as an organization dedicated to achieving an independent Croatian state by all means, including terror.
 By the late 1930s, the Ustaše adopted the fascist principles of the Italian government, which gave it financial support and protection.
-During the 1930s, the Ustaše conducted several terrorist attacks, most notably the assassination of King Alexander I of Yugoslavia and French Foreign Minister Louis Barthou in Marseilles in October 1934.
+During the 1930s, the Ustaše conducted several terrorist attacks, most notably the assassination of King Alexander I of Yugoslavia and French Foreign Minister Louis Barthou in Marseille in October 1934.
 In April 1941, when Yugoslavia was invaded and dismembered by the Axis powers, the Independent State of Croatia (NDH) was established as an Italian-German quasi-protectorate under the leadership of the Ustaše.

 One of the most important components of the Ustaše movement's ideology was the youth.
 The idea that the revolution of the Ustaše was the revolution of the youth was widely shared in the movement.
 The Ustaše Youth journal wrote, "[t]o be an Ustaša means to be eternally young and eternally a warrior."
 Pavelić's most loyal supporters were part of the militant Croatian youth.
 The Ustaše presented their struggle as one between the young (supporters of fascism) and the old (supporters of democracy).
 Under the Ustaše, all those considered to be supporters of the old mentality – liberal democracy, plutocracy, and Yugoslavism – were to be destroyed.
 They were declared national traitors and put in prison camps where they were tortured.

 In September 1941, the Minister of Education of the NDH, Mile Budak, discussed introducing radical changes to the puppet state's school system.
 He announced that all Yugoslav-era textbooks would be replaced with Austro-Hungarian-era books adapted to the Ustaše ideology.
 Budak wanted schools in the NDH to become "hothouses of Ustasha philosophy and patriotism."
 Universities and schools were to be ideologically purged.
 Budak said that teachers could save their jobs by "sincerely converting to the Ustasha cause."
 However, he also stated that schools could not be purged immediately because many schools would have to close then.